BITSS/ACRE/docs/02-scope.md

 # Scoping

-In this first stage, you are assigned or choose a paper to reproduce.
-This section describes the different steps required to successfully define the scope of a reproduction exercise. **Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work as part of this stage.**
+In the Scoping stage, you will choose a paper to reproduce. , or be assigned one.
+Chapter 2 describes the steps for defining the scope of a reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.***

 ## Steps

-Before you invest any time in reading/summarizing the paper:
+Before you invest any time in reading or summarizing a paper, complete steps 2.1.1–2.1.2:

-### Check records on the ACRE platform {#check-acre}
+### Check records on the ACRE platform {#check-acre}.

 Check the [ACRE database](ADD LINK) for previous assessments of the same paper.
-If there is no previous assessment, create the first entry.
-If there are previous entries, check if the paper-status is “open to reproductions”, and create a new entry^[If the paper appears as "closed to reproductions" it means that ACRE has documented interactions between previous reproductors and original authors, showing that it is not possible to access any further required materials. ].
+If there are none, create the first entry.
+If there are previous entries, check if the **paper status** is “open to reproductions”, and create a new entry^[If the paper status is "closed to reproductions", ACRE has documented interactions between previous reproductors and original authors, so it is not possible to access any further required materials.].

-### Verify that reproduction materials exist  {#verify-rep-mat}
+### Verify that reproduction materials exist  {#verify-rep-mat}.

-Verify that the paper has reproduction materials (consult the AEA unofficial [Data and Code Guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) to determine whether you have everything before you start).
-If yes, continue.
-If no, verify in our records if authors have been requested these materials before.
-If nobody has submitted a similar request before, contact the authors using the language suggested here, and make sure to CC (acre@berkeley.edu).
+Verify that the paper has reproduction materials (consult the unofficial AEA [Data and Code Guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) to determine whether you have everything you need before you start).
+If any of the materials are missing, use our records to check if requests to authors for these materials have been made before.
+If nobody has yet submitted a similar request, contact the authors using language suggested [here](LINK), making sure to copy (acre@berkeley.edu).
 If the authors have been contacted before and the information is still missing, submit a request for closing the paper for further reproductions and choose another paper.

 <!--
 ### Advise on scoping for different course length